shy2net/nodejs-angular-starter/README.md

 - `HeaderComponent` - The header part of the template.
 It shows a simple header based on bootstrap which is suitable for mobile as well.
 - `FooterComponent` - A simple sticky footer that always appear at the bottom of the page.
+- `LoginComponent` - A simple login with username and password which authenticates against the server.
+- `UserPageComponent` - A simple page that shows information about the currently logged in user with option of logging out.

 ## NodeJS